Nonparametric Regression for 3D Point Cloud Learning

-In reality, 3D geometric data usually contains unwanted noise that obscures the features of the volumes of interest.
-Consequently, denoising is critical in the 3D geometric analysis; for example, in many imaging studies, smoothing methods are widely adopted in image processing tasks \citep{goldsmith2014smooth, kang2020consistent}.
-As shown in Figure \ref{FIG:tetrademos}, the objects (or regions) of interest are usually irregularly shaped.
-Many conventional denoising methods, such as Kernel smoothing \citep{Zhu:Fan:Kong:14}, tensor product smoothing \citep{Reiss:Ogden:10}, thin plate spline smoothing \citep{Duchon:77, yue2010nonstationary}, and wavelet smoothing \citep{Morris:Carroll:06}, suffer from the problem of ``leakage" across the complex domains, which refers to the poor estimation over difficult regions caused by smoothing inappropriately across boundary features \citep{Ramsay:02,Wang:Ranalli:07,kim2020generalized}.
-Several techniques have been developed in the last decades to tackle the ``leakage'' problem when recovering the true signals.
-Many of the work focus on 2D manifold domains, such as the spline smoothing \citep{Wang:Ranalli:07, wilhelm2016igs}, finite element analysis \citep{lindgren2011explicit}, and Kernel smoothing \citep{guo2010non}.
-For 3D cases, \cite{chung2018discrete} applied the discrete heat kernel smoothing to irregular image domains, and \cite{huo2020smoothed} considered the finite element method for irregular 3D subjects.
+First of all, as shown in the point cloud inputs in Figure \ref{FIG:flowchart_entire}, the shape of the point clouds is usually irregular.
+To extract the underlying signal over the irregular-shaped 3D solid object, many conventional methods, such as kernel smoothing \citep{Zhu:Fan:Kong:14}, tensor product smoothing \citep{Reiss:Ogden:10}, thin plate spline smoothing \citep{Duchon:77, yue2010nonstationary}, and wavelet smoothing \citep{Morris:Carroll:06}, suffer from the problem of ``leakage'', which is referred as the inaccurate signal reconstruction across the complex domains; see \cite{Ramsay:02, Wang:Ranalli:07, kim2020generalized} for more details. {Take the pillar of the horseshoe domain in Figure \ref{FIG:hs_tri_eg} as an example.
+Although the Euclidean distance between points A and B is very short, erroneously borrowing information from point B when estimating point A will lead to unsatisfactory results.} Several techniques have been developed in the last two decades to tackle the ``leakage'' problem for two-dimensional (2D) smoothing, such as spline smoothing \citep{Wang:Ranalli:07, wilhelm2016igs, Lai:Wang:13, Awanou:Lai:Wenston:05}, finite element analysis \citep{Arnone:22, lindgren2011explicit}, and kernel smoothing \citep{guo2010non}.
+For 3D images, \cite{chung2018discrete} applied the discrete heat kernel smoothing, and for irregular-shaped 3D objects, \cite{huo2020smoothed} considered the finite element method.

-To deal with this prevalent challenge in 3D geometric data analysis, we propose to use trivariate penalized spline smoothing methods based on tetrahedral partitions.
-To handle the complex 3D domains, it is crucial to construct an ideal representation of the 3D geometry.
-In computer graphics and geometric-aided design, tetrahedral partitions are the standard representation of 3D objects.
-For example, many 3D scanners use the laser to capture an object's exact size and shape into the computer as a digital 3D triangle mesh representation.
-Although traditional medical planning systems often use either voxel-based or surface-based models, tetrahedral meshes are more flexible than both data structures because complex volumetric data sets can be represented with few primitives.
-After an appropriate partition of the domain, we can construct the trivariate spline basis function on the tetrahedral partition to approximate data distributed over 3D complex domains.

-Moreover, the characteristics of 3D geometry data create substantial challenges in analysis \citep{wong2016fiber}.
-First, we need to take into account the large scale and high resolution of the collected data.
-For example, a standard PET scan from one subject contains ($79\times 95\times 68$) 510,340 voxels.
-Therefore, even for a single image, the number of observations is very high.
-One of the significant advantages of the spline smoothing method lies in its computational simplicity.
-As a global estimation with an explicit model expression, the fitting of splines techniques is achieved by solving a single linear system.